 Mashed Turnip and Carrot

 Mashed carrot and turnip are one of my all-time favourite side dishes for a big roast dinner.
-The saltiness of the ham is balanced perfectly by the sweetness form this side dish.
-To make it peel and dice equal parts carrot and turnip (or rutabaga).
-Put the vegetables in a pot, cover with water and boil until tender.
+The saltiness of the ham is balanced perfectly by the sweetness from this side dish.
+To make it, peel and dice equal parts carrot and turnip (or rutabaga).
+Put the vegetables in a pot, cover with water, and boil until tender.
 Drain the vegetables and mash well.
 Add a tablespoon or two of butter to the mashed veg along with a tablespoon or two of brown sugar, a big pinch of salt and pepper, and a small pinch of nutmeg.
-You really just can not go wrong with masher carrot and turnip.
+You really just cannot go wrong with mashed carrot and turnip.

 Peas

 The only thing I can say about peas is not to overcook them.
 Peas should be bright green and pop when you bite into them.
 And yes, I used frozen peas for this.
-I put the peas in a pot of water, brought them to a boil and let them cook for about three minutes before draining them.
+I put the peas in a pot of water, brought them to a boil, and let them cook for about three minutes before draining them.
 That is all the time they need.
-Once the peas are drained stir into them a tablespoon or two of butter, and a big pinch of salt and pepper.
-Delicious!
+Once the peas are drained, stir into them a tablespoon or two of butter and a big pinch of salt and pepper.

 Red-Eye Gravy

-To make my gravy, I started by melting two tablespoons of butter, to which I add two tablespoons of gluten-free all-purpose flour.
+To make my gravy, I started by melting two tablespoons of butter, to which I added two tablespoons of gluten-free all-purpose flour.
 I whisked this mixture over moderate heat for about three minutes before adding in two shots of espresso.
 The roux and the espresso made a thick paste, which made the perfect base for my pan drippings from the ham.
 I whisked until the gravy was a smooth, thick consistency, then added whole milk until I got the gravy consistency I wanted.
-The gravy was a little sweet from the honey glaze, it was slightly bitter from the coffee, it was creamy from the roux and the milk, and it was a bit salty from the ham.
+The gravy was a little sweet from the honey glaze, slightly bitter from the coffee, creamy from the roux and the milk, and a bit salty from the ham.
 All that is to say that it was delicious.
+If you're interested in learning more about building great sauces and gravies, have a look at my post on sauce making.

 Honey Roasted Ham